zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 One common problem you may run into with such an override is the build failing with “abort because of serious configure-time warning from Cabal”.
 When scrolling up, you'll usually notice that Cabal noticed that more than one versions of the same package was present in the dependency graph.
-This usually causes a later compilation failure (the error message `haskellPackages.mkDerivation` produces tries to save you the time of finding this out yourself, but if you wish to do so, you can disable it using `allowInconsistentDependencies`).
+This typically causes a later compilation failure (the error message `haskellPackages.mkDerivation` produces tries to save you the time of finding this out yourself, but if you wish to do so, you can disable it using `allowInconsistentDependencies`).
 Luckily, `haskellPackages` provides